bevyengine/bevy-website/content/news/2023-10-21-bevy-0.12/index.md

 // Push some items into it
 for i in 0..N {
-    // indices is a GpuArrayBufferIndex<MyType> which contains a NonMaxU32 index into the array
+    // indices is a GpuArrayBufferIndex<MyType> which contains a NonMaxU32
-    // and an Option<NonMaxU32> dynamic offset.
-If storage buffers are supported, it will be None,
+    // index into the array and an Option<NonMaxU32> dynamic offset.
+If storage
+    // buffers are supported, it will be None, else Some with the dynamic
-    // else Some with te dynamic offset that needs to be used when binding the bind group. indices
+    // offset that needs to be used when binding the bind group. indices should
-    // should be stored somewhere for later lookup, often associated with an Entity. let indices = buffer.push(MyType { x: i as f32 });
+    // be stored somewhere for later lookup, often associated with an Entity. let indices = buffer.push(MyType { x: i as f32 });
 }